kaleidos-ventures/taiga-resources/taiga-resources/content/features/kanbandarkside.md

   - "kanban"
 ---

 This is content that goes a bit beyond Taiga as an Agile platform and tries to convey a self-conscious approach to Kanban.
 We hope it leads you to a better Taiga experience.
+For a straightforward approach to KANBAN using Taiga please read [The 5-min Kanban module overview](/features/5minkanban) first.

 ### Why would we want to do Kanban?
 What is Kanban’s promise?